Last reviewed on 4th September 2023 by Martin Alexander (Mortgage Advisor)

-Often referred to as a JBSP mortgage, a joint borrower sole proprietor mortgage can help first-time buyers to get on the property ladder.
-Homebuyers can get help in other ways, such as guarantors or gifted deposits, but a joint borrower sole proprietor mortgage is completely different.
+Often referred to as a JBSP mortgage, a joint borrower sole proprietor mortgage can help first-time buyers get on the property ladder.
+Homebuyers can get help in other ways, such as guarantors or gifted deposits, but a joint borrower sole proprietor mortgage works in a completely different way.

 This guide will explore JBSP mortgages and similar options that may also be suitable for getting help with a mortgage.
 You can also make an enquiry with our experts if you need further help.

-- What is a joint borrower sole proprietor mortgage?
+- What is a Joint Borrower Sole Proprietor (JBSP) mortgage?

 - How does a JBSP mortgage work?

-- Is a joint mortgage different to a JBSP mortgage?
+- Is a joint mortgage different from a JBSP mortgage?

-- How is a JBSP mortgage different to a guarantor mortgage?
+- How is a JBSP mortgage different from a guarantor mortgage?